wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ?src/double-validate.xpl?

-[Illustration: a more complex pipeline]

-# XProc from Above

 ---

+# XProc From 40,000 Feet

+---

 ## I/O, ports and documents

-- Pipelines, and steps, can accept one or more designated inputs, or none - they can accept inputs provided at runtime, or find and load data sources, or both
+- Pipelines, and steps, can accept one or more designated inputs, or none - they can accept inputs provided at runtime, or find and load data sources, or both, or generate their own
 - Steps can also expose processing results as outputs, and also interact with your system, writing files on disk or communicating through other channels
-- The connections that an XProc step exposes for data are called its **ports**
+- The connecting points on an XProc step are called its **ports**
-- By means of ports, we pass documents into steps and get documents out - and while XProc calls them **documents**, they can be any kind of data at all
+- By means of ports, we pass documents into steps and get documents out - and while XProc calls them **documents**, they can be pretty much any kind of data
 - A pipeline can be defined with ports for connecting with other steps, when used as a step in another pipeline
 - The *composability* of steps is key to the efficiency and power offered by XProc

-?src/refresh-xml.xpl?

-?src/_make-orbital-markup.xpl?
+?src/double-validate.xpl?
+This pipeline validates its input twice and collects validation reports into a single document.

 ---

+## Ports, steps, sources and results

+Ports go in only one direction: they are for **input** or **output**, never both.
+One of the input ports will be designated as **primary**, while others are **secondary**.
+Similarly, one and only one of the output ports may be designated as primary.
+Not all steps have secondary ports, but some steps make little sense without them.

+The conventional name for the primary *input* port is `source`.
+The conventional name for the primary *output* port is `result`.
+These names correspond with the uses of these terms in XSLT and XQuery.

+It is sometimes useful for a step to have output but no input (like `p:load`), or input with no output (like `p:sink`).
+And not all steps produce modifications of inputs among their outputs.
+For example, `p:directory-list` has no input but produces XML on its `result` port listing the contents of a file system directory.

+The `source` and `result` ports can carry *sequences* when they are defined as such on their steps - and when permitted to be sequences they may also be *empty*, with no documents bound to them.

+Unlike the primary ports (likely named `source` and `result`), secondary ports are given names indicating the roles they play for their steps.
+Good examples include the `schema` secondary input port on validation steps, which a processor uses to provide a schema, or the `insertion` port on the `p:insert` step, for the data to be inserted.

+---

 ## Steps with implicit port connections

-- XProc syntax can be fairly concise and clean - at least, as XML-based formats go - because it has sensible fallback rules and some nice ways of keeping syntax simple.
+XProc syntax can be fairly concise and clean - at least, as XML-based formats go - because it has sensible fallback rules and some nice ways of keeping syntax simple.

-- One consequence is that as long as steps in your pipeline are to be applied in sequence, we like to say they *snap together*.
+One important example: as long as steps in your pipeline are to be applied in sequence, their connections do not have to be shown.
+It has been suggested they *snap together*.

-- The XProc feature in play here is called the [default readable port](https://spec.xproc.org/3.0/xproc/#connecting-the-drp).
+The XProc feature in play here is called the [default readable port](https://spec.xproc.org/3.0/xproc/#connecting-the-drp).
 The concept is simple.
 Any step with a primary input port that is not connected explicitly, will be bound to the primary output of the immediately preceding step.

-- This works well, with the caveat that steps that have no input ports don't connect like this, even when given in sequence - and steps with no output ports can't be connected as inputs at all.
+This works well, with the caveat that steps that have no input ports don't connect like this, even when given in sequence - and steps with no output ports can't be connected as inputs at all.
 Know your steps.

-[illustrations: three steps in sequence, with and without ports showing]

 ?src/moresteps.xpl?

 ?src/moresteps-explicit.xpl?
+The same pipeline, with connections spelled out.

 ---